 Motions

 Before trial, we may file several motions.
 It’s common for us to file motions about the evidence involved in your case.
-We may try to suppress unlawfully obtained evidence or evidence that isn’t relevant.
-Depending on what we’ve learned about your case, we may file a motion to dismiss.
+As your criminal defense attorney in Bucks County, Pennsylvania, we may try to suppress unlawfully obtained evidence or evidence that isn’t relevant.
+Depending on what we’ve learned about your case, we may also file a motion to dismiss.

 Plea Bargain or Trial

 If we fail to get your case dismissed, your options are to consider a plea deal or prepare for trial.
-We’ll explain when pleas are possible and in your best interests.
+As your criminal defense attorney in Bucks County, Pennsylvania, we’ll explain when pleas are possible and in your best interests.

 In some cases, we can negotiate a lenient sentence if you agree to plead guilty.
 But we’re also prepared to take your case to court.
 Mr. Fienman has trial experience and will aggressively defend you before a judge and jury.